wayne-xyz/Livcap/readme.md

 ## Highlights:
 - Privacy first, local model, no cloud, no analytics, no ads, no need internet connection.
 - No annoying user analytics.
-If you think something can be improved, submit an issue.
 - Light weight and fast.
 One click to on/off.
 - Performance concerned.
 - Free and open source.